 If a colubrid with rear-facing teeth bites onto you, don’t try and pull it off, because that will make its teeth sink deeper.
 Instead, hold it fairly firmly behind the head and push down, towards your hand.
 That way, its teeth will slide right out of the bite.

 Safe Snake Handling Practices

-- Don’t pick up a snake that doesn’t like you.
-Forcing a snake to do something, whether you’re feeding them or handling them, will make them dislike you.
+- Don’t pick up a snake that doesn’t want to be picked up.
+Forcing a snake to do something, whether you’re feeding or handling it, will cause the snake to dislike you.

-- When you go to pick up a snake, move quietly and confidently.
-Don’t hesitate or shake, or act nervously.
-If you’re nervous, your snake will be nervous too.
+- When you go to pick up a snake, move quietly and confidently in the snake’s line of sight.
+Don’t hesitate, shake, or act nervously.
+If you show signs of nerves, your snake will also feel nervous.

-- If you’re handling a constrictor, expect them to coil around your fingers a little.
-If they coil too tight somewhere that they shouldn’t, which can happen without them realizing, unwrap them from their tail end.
+- If you’re handling a constrictor, expect them to coil around your fingers.
+If they coil too tight somewhere that they shouldn’t, you can unwrap them from their tail end.

-- Don’t pick them up or move them around too quickly.
+- Don’t pick a snake up or move them around too quickly.
 Move at a pace that your snake is comfortable with.

-If you follow these guidelines, then it’s significantly less likely that your snake will bite you.
-You also have to make sure that you wash your hands each time that you handle a prey item.
-The last thing that you want is for your hands and fingers to smell like snake food.
+- Wash your hands each time that you handle prey.
+The last thing that you want is for your hands and fingers to smell like the snake’s meal.

 - Don’t handle a snake after its eaten or during the shedding process.